betterlmy/simple-cloudflare-ddns/README.md

 ## 🐳 Docker Deployment - Production Ready

 ### Quick Start with Docker

+> Please Add `*.ipify.org,ifconfig.co,*.icanhazip.com` to your bypass proxy list if using a proxy.

 ```bash
 # 1. Pull the image
 docker pull betterlmy/simple-cloudflare-ddns:latest